 As a team of benefits strategists, we work hard every day to make sure we’re exceeding client expectations and providing the most innovative and value-generating plan designs and advisory services.

-If you’re a self-funded organization using pharmacy benefit management (PBM) services, have you ever wondered exactly how much your company is paying for these services?
 Have you taken that extra step to go deeper than a pharmacy benefits or claims review to examine the fees you’re paying the PBM to manage your program?
 There could be complex language within your PBM contract and hidden extra costs your PBM is charging you.
 But without the tools and knowledge to know what to look for, you may be missing some important details that could greatly reduce your costs.